Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Experimental Details

 We adapt the tuning heuristic \eqref{eq:beta_heuristic} for ANPM to ADePM as follows.
 Recall that the tuning heuristic for ANPM is, given an iterate $\bX_t$ with $k+1$ columns,

 For ADePM, each agent $i$ approximates $\beta_t$ locally as

 since

 is a good approximation of $\bA\bX_{i,t-1}$ for large gossip communications $L$.
 Here, we reused the notations from \cref{apdx:adepm_proof}.
-This method of choosing $\beta_{i,t}$ does not require any additional communication between the agents in comparison to vanilla ADePM.
+This method of choosing $\beta_{i,t}$ does not require any additional communication between the agents compared to vanilla ADePM.